radiopushka/Frameo_Linux/README.md

 #!/bin/sh
 echo performance > /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor
 ```
+- The kernel is Monolithic and doesn't support modules, but you would need Realtek and whatnot firmware for your USB devices.
+The firmware and any required kernel configuration are in the firmware tar file.
+- Commit your changes (e.g., `lbu commit` if using diskless mode).

 ## Done!
 Your Frameo picture frame is now a pocket‑sized Alpine Linux machine.
 Use the USB 2.0 port for Wi‑Fi, Ethernet, or storage – the internal display, touch, and Wi‑Fi are still works in progress.
 Contributions and improvements welcome!